salyateem13/trail-me-up/README.md

 # MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+This project was written during the last few weeks of a Front End Developemnet internship.
+Built as a learning experience and generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

 ## Development server